breatheco-de/content/src/content/how-to/what-is-pyenv-how-to-install.md

 `Pyenv` has multiple uses, providing developers with greater control over their projects, including:

-- **Python Version Management:** Allows installing, uninstalling, and switching between different Python versions without interfering with the [system Python installation](https://4geeks.com/es/how-to/como-instalar-python).
+- **Python Version Management:** Allows installing, uninstalling, and switching between different Python versions without interfering with the original system Python installation (most Linux and some MacOS computers already have Python pre-installed; we call this the "system Python installation).

 - **Environment Isolation:** Enables developers to create specific Python environments for each project, ensuring that each project has its own dependencies and isolated packages.